 Clapboard siding looks like basic plank siding from a distance, but this specific style requires wider planks at the bottom than at the top—almost a wedge shape.
 This gives the siding a deeper profile, creating more shadow and depth, and gives the home a richer look overall.
-One of the most popular styles of vinyl siding, clapboard is available in a wide range of colors and embossing patterns and ranges in price from $1.30 to $6 per square foot, depending on the grade and insulation.
+One of the most popular styles of vinyl siding, clapboard is available in a wide range of colors and embossing patterns and ranges in price from $4.15 to $11.25 per square foot installed, depending on the grade and insulation.

 Insulated Vinyl Siding

 If you prefer not to use rigid foam insulation board underneath the siding, insulated siding has insulation attached directly to the vinyl.
 This gives the siding a more solid structure and a flat back, making installation easier and giving the siding more heft.
 Most siding styles are available with insulation affixed, and the style will determine where in the range of $4 to $12 per square foot you should expect to pay for insulated siding.

 Vertical vinyl siding, where the boards run from top to bottom instead of side to side, was once a staple of vinyl siding and is now often used as an accent to highlight architecture or create a period look.
 It costs an average of $5.50 per square foot.

 Vinyl Log Siding